-Vinegar weed killer is handy because all that's required are average household items.
-The experts note that while incredibly useful, it shouldn't be your final solution for weed management.
+Vinegar weed killer is handy, because all that's required to make it are average household items.
+However, the experts note that while incredibly useful, it shouldn't be your final solution for weed management.
 "The best kind of weed control is multifaceted," Reutinger says.
 "You never want to stick to one method; a combination of manually pulling, organic herbicide, and your plantings will be best.
 Remember to plant ground covers, add mulch, and keep healthy plants.
 A well-kept healthy garden will naturally have fewer weeds."

 While vinegar weed killer is a viable organic solution, you don't want to use it too often, says Sears.
 "It's best to avoid continuously applying vinegar to your garden as it is an acid and can impact good microbes as well," she says.
 "The best solution to control weeds is to use a natural mulch like pine needles or grass clippings to prevent weeds from popping up.
 Vinegar works best on smaller, shallow-rooted weeds.
 It's less effective on stubborn, deep-rooted weeds like crabgrass."

-Ultimately, according to Yost, the best organic weed management involves no products at all.
-"The best way to kill weeds organically and safely is to pull them by hand or with a weed trowel," she says.
+Ultimately, the best organic weed management involves no products at all.
+"The best way to kill weeds organically and safely is to pull them by hand or with a weed trowel," Yost says.